BrenoTeixeira/cardio_catch_disease/README.md

 ## 3.6.
 Feature Selection

-The selection of features was made using `BorutaPy` from the `boruta` library.
+The selection of features was done using `BorutaPy` from the `boruta` library.

 ## 3.7.
 Machine Learning Modeling

 Here, Multiple tests with different scenarios were made to compare the performances of different models.
-The models were trained with and without scaling the continuous variables, using the features selected by BorutaPy, and using all the features.
+The models were trained with and without scaling the continuous variables, using the features selected by BorutaPy and using all the features.

 After that, the three models with the best performances were picked for a deeper analysis of them and to compare their general performances using cross-validation.

 ## 3.8.
 Hyperparameter Fine Tuning

-After picking the model with the best performance from the top 3 of the previous section, `optuna` — a library of optimization — was used to tune the hyperparaments.
+After picking the model with the best performance from the top 3 of the previous section, `optuna` — a library of optimization — was used to tune the hyperparameters.

 ## 3.9.
 Model Calibration

-After fine tuning, I calibrated the model and checked the model's performance.
+After fine-tuning, I calibrated the model and checked the model's performance.

 ## 3.10.
 Convert Model Performance to Business Values